Vicente015/shoe-store-workshop/backend/README.md

  - Mock the ApiClient to speed-up tests
  - Update your tests, check the payment is done correctly

- - **Demo time**, things that can go wrong:
-   - What happens if we need to inject params to the api client?
-     - show tests and production
-     - create a service provider to enable the injection
-   - mocked API chainable

 ### 3rd part

  - Add discount for registered users purchasing 1 item